 What is Ideation?

 Aspirants of UX design often google what is ideation?
-In layman terms, it is about formulating innovative ideas as it is the third phase of the Design Thinking process.
-Before that, let us briefly recap on the ImaginXP’s 5D framework of Design Thinking: Discover, Define, Dream, Design, and Dry Run.
+In layman’s terms, it is about formulating innovative ideas as it is the third phase of design thinking skills.
+Before that, let us briefly recap ImaginXP’s 5D framework of Design Thinking: Discover, Define, Dream, Design, and Dry Run.
 Now, it is imperative to remember that Design Thinking is not a straightforward process.
 Instead, the awareness and results derived from the Discover and Define phases will guide and apprise a productive dream (ideation) phase.